nRFCloud/github-release-util/README.md

 }
 ```

-### Non-interactive mode
+### CLI mode
 By default this script walks the user through the decisions to create a release.
 It also has an option to send in all the options at once (no prompt).
 The following is an example of the available options.
-You can get this output by running `npx github-release-util --no-prompt --help`.
+You can get this output by running `npx github-release-util --cli --help`.

 ```sh
 Usage: index.ts [options]